 There Are More Hairstyles

 When you have longer hair, you can do almost any hairstyle with it.
 Hairstyles like casual curls will always look great.
 Want a messy bun?
 No problem.
 You can pull off any braid, etc. Getting creative with your hairstyle can be a fun Saturday afternoon.
+Here are some great captions for when you pull off Instagram worthy pics.

 When it is shorter, that’s not usually the case.
 You need a bit more to work with to really pull off a great messy bun.
 Braids are going to be short, and ponytails might stick straight up.